Mercedes-Benz in motorsport: Sportscar racing

 Mercedes-Benz returned to sportscar racing in 1997, with the CLK GTR which was entered in the new FIA GT Championship world championship series.
 In its first year, the CLK GTR won the teams' and the drivers' championships.
 It would again dominate the FIA GT in 1998, and would go on to win its second championship in a row.
 The CLK GTR would be the last car to win the FIA GT Championship.
 The successor to this car, the CLR was a spectacular failure.
-It was entered in the 1999 Le Mans race, but a series of accidents involving the car flipping brought about the cancellation of the CLR project and Mercedes-Benz (as a factory team) has not participated in sports prototype racing since.
+It was entered in the 1999 Le Mans race, but a series of accidents involving the car become airborne brought about the cancellation of the CLR project and Mercedes-Benz (as a factory team) has not participated in sports prototype racing since.

 In 2001, Mercedes-Benz and AMG returned to tarmac rallying, with a specially modified version of the W208 CLK55 AMG.
 Mercedes-Benz and AMG created a one off works Tarmac Rally Car to compete with full factory support in the 2001 Targa Tasmania tarmac rally in Australia.
-Mick Doohan, 5 time motorcycle champion, was chosen as the works driver.
+Mick Doohan, 5 time motorcycle world champion, was chosen as the works driver.

 In 2011, Mercedes-Benz announced that a GT3 version of the Mercedes-Benz SLS AMG would be made available for private racing teams.
 Beginning that year, the SLS AMG GT3 has taken numerous endurance racing wins at the 24 Hours of Dubai, 24 Hours of Nürburgring and 24 Hours of Spa and has won many other races in national and global GT3 championships.
 In 2015, the new Mercedes-AMG GT3 was launched to replace the SLS AMG GT3.
+This was then followed up by an "Evo" version of the AMG GT3 in 2020, which has also seen tons of success.
+In late 2024, it was announced that Mercedes-AMG would return to Le Mans after 25 years as Iron Lynx is set to run two AMG GT3's in the 2025 FIA World Endurance Championship.

 Touring cars

-It was intended that Mercedes-Benz would enter rallying with the Mercedes-Benz W201 in the early 1980s.
+Mercedes-Benz had intended to enter rallying with the Mercedes-Benz W201 in the early 1980s.
 Yet, as all wheel drive and turbochargers were introduced by the competition (Audi Quattro) at that time, this was cancelled.
 Instead the W201 ended up being used in the DTM touring car series from 1988, with the car again being prepared by AMG, who became an official partner and continue to enter the new DTM.
-However, Mercedes-Benz will cease its factory involvement in DTM at the end of the 2018 season in order to join the Formula E series for Season 6 (2019–20).
+However, Mercedes-Benz ceased its factory involvement in DTM at the end of the 2018 season in order to join the Formula E series for Season 6 (2019–20).

 In 2013, Mercedes-Benz entered the V8 Supercars Championship with the Erebus Motorsport team, fielding three Mercedes-Benz E63s V8s in 2013 and two in the 2014 and 2015 championships.
 For the 2016 season, Erebus ceased development of its E63 AMGs to instead field a pair of Holden VF Commodores, bringing an end to Mercedes-Benz' involvement in the Supercars Championship for the foreseeable future.